Moving to Boston Tips & Checklist

 With decades of experience in self-storage, EZ Storage has seen it all when it comes to moving.
 From providing our customers with moving supplies available in the office to widening our hallways for accessibility, we know how to make a move as seamless as possible.
 Whether you’re moving to Boston for college or relocating for a new job, these quick and easy moving storage tips are just a portion of the advice we give to our Boston newcomers or really anyone going through a move.
 For more moving and storage advice, visit our Storage Tips page.

 - Plan your move on a month-to-month, week-to-week basis.
 Time can fly by, especially when you’re going through a transition.
 Mapping out your move from the get-go may seem painstaking but you’ll thank yourself later.
+If you’re moving with kids, planning ahead is especially important!

 - Always label your boxes!
 Labeling your boxes won’t just help you when it’s time to unpack, you won’t have to spend time instructing your moving/truck company about fragile items, designated rooms, etc. Pro tip: Even label your furniture!
 Get some blue painter’s tape and a sharpie and write down each room you want your furniture to go.
 Your movers won’t have to stop and get your attention while they are managing the weight of a sectional or flat-screen TV.